-Penalty: A fine of £625,000
+Penalty: A fine of £625,000 or imprisonment for a period of 2 years, or both.

-101. Providing services without a licence
+116. Providing services without a licence

+(1) A person who is in breach of the requirement to hold a licence under section 16109, 25110 and section 54111 commits an offence.

+Penalty: A fine of £125,000 or imprisonment for a period of 6 months, or both.

-- A person who is in breach of the requirement to hold a licence under section 15, 23 and section 43 commits an offence.
-Penalty: A fine of £125,000. - (2) Where a person is convicted of an offence under subsection (1), the court may order the forfeiture of any apparatus which appears to the court likely to have been used in connection with the commission of the offence, and such order may include provision about the treatment and disposal of the equipment forfeited.
+(2) Where a person is convicted of an offence under subsection (1), the court may order the forfeiture of any apparatus which appears to the court likely to have been used in connection with the commission of the offence, and such order may include provision about the treatment and disposal of the equipment forfeited.

-102. Carrying on radiocommunications activities without a licence
+117. Carrying on radiocommunications activities without a licence

-(1) It is an offence to carry on an activity which requires a licence in accordance with Part 13 otherwise than in accordance with a licence.
-Penalty: A fine of £125,000.
+(1) It is an offence to carry on an activity which requires a licence in accordance with Part 14112 otherwise than in accordance with a licence.

+Penalty: A fine of £125,000 or imprisonment for a period of 6 months, or both.